zifeishan/deepdive-1/doc/performance.md

 ### Gibbs sampler options

 You can optionally parse java options (such as -Xmx) and command line options to the gibbs sampler executable.
-The default Java options are `-Xmx4g` and the default sampler options are `-l 1000 -s 10 -i 1000 -t 4`.
-Allowed options are:
+The default Java options are `-Xmx4g` and the default sampler options are `-l 120 -s 1 -i 150`.
+The number of threads in both learning and inference is automatically set to match the environment.
+Allowed sampler options are:

     -l <value> | --learning_epochs <value>
           number of epochs for learning (required)